Application Guide: Thermoplastic Polymers

 Thermoplastic polymers are characterized primarily by their molecular structure.
 They soften

 when heated and re-harden on cooling.
-Plastic resins are typically customized to meet
+Plastic resins are typically customized to meet specific

-and colorants.
+colorants.
 Reinforcements are used to enhance mechanical properties, such as flexural

 modulus, tensile strength and thermal properties such as heat deflection temperature.